Southport power station: History

 Southport Corporation applied in 1891 for a provisional order under the Electric Lighting Acts to generate and supply electricity to the town of Southport.
 The Southport Electric Lighting Order 1891 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 2) Act 1891 (54 & 55 Vict. c. l).
 A power station was built in Russell Road, Southport and was commissioned in 1894.
 The corporation charged 7d./kWh and had 338 customers in 1897.

 Provisional orders, the Birkdale Electric Lighting Order 1883 and the Birkdale Electric Lighting Order 1898, were granted to Birkdale District Electric Supply Company Limited to supply electricity to Birkdale.
 The company built a power station Grantham Road, Birkdale.
 Birkdale Urban District was incorporated into the borough of Southport in 1911, after which Birkdale power station was operated by Southport Corporation.

 Southport Corporation Tramways operated a tramway service in Southport between 1900 and 1934, this was supplied with electric current by the Southport and Birkdale power stations.

 The generating station at Southport was extended with new plant as demand for electricity grew.

 There was a legal case in 1925–26 concerning certain clauses in agreements between the Southport Corporation and the Birkdale Electric Company regarding electricity supplies.

 The Central Electricity Board built the first stages of the National Grid between 1927 and 1933.
 Southport power station was connected to an electricity grid ring which included the power stations at Ribble (Lancaster), Lister Drive (Liverpool), Warrington and Westwood (Wigan); this was one of three electricity rings in the North West.
 The others were Bolton, Padiham, Rawtenstall and Kearsley power stations ring; and the third was Manchester, Oldham, Tame Valley and Stockport ring.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
 6. c.
 54).
 The Southport electricity undertaking was abolished, ownership of Southport and Birkdale power stations were vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Southport electricity undertaking were transferred to the North Western Electricity Board (NORWEB).

 Following nationalisation Southport power station became part of the Southport electricity supply district.

 Southport power station was closed in the late 1960s.

 Equipment specification

-The plant in the original 1894 Southport power station was rated at 675 kW and comprised horizontal engines coupled by ropes and directly to Edison-Hopkinson and Ferranti dynamos.
+The 1894 lighting station originally contained three Mather & Platt dynamos driven by ropes from Browett-Lindley horizontal engines with an aggregate capacity of 250 HP.
+In 1895 and 1896 two Musgrave-Ferranti direct-driven sets of 250 HP each were added followed by a 500 HP set in 1897.
+These generate at 2000 Volts and were used power lighting in the town.
+In 1900 the first DC generating set of 200 kW for the tramway system was added using the existing boiler capacity.